brettChapman/paf2pav/README.md

 If you have multiple PAV files across different chromosomes you'll need to merge them together.

-First format each PAV file so the headers are consistent, removing unnecessary chromosome names, version numbers etc.
+First, format each PAV file so the headers are consistent, removing unnecessary chromosome names, version numbers etc.

 Place the following in a bash script and modify as needed for your data:
 ```